Polariton Laser in the Bardeen-Cooper-Schrieffer Regime

 The Mott transition and fermionic gain reproduced by the theory confirm that the observed lasing transition is not an exciton-polariton BEC.
 At the same time, Coulomb effects continue to play a substantial role in the laser, rendering characteristics distinct from the photon laser but similar to the ideal polariton BCS state.
 A first manifestation is the spectral shift of the lasing state.
-As shown in Fig. \ref{r771_vsDens.fig}c and in agreement with experimental results, the TE mode frequency shows a continuous blue-shift across the threshold, remaining significantly below that of the photon laser but tracking closely the ideal BCS state.
-In comparison, with Coulomb interactions turned off, we obtain photon lasing near the cavity frequency similar to the observed photon lasing in device II.
+As shown in Fig.~\ref{r771_vsDens.fig}(c) and in agreement with experimental results, the lower polariton (LP) experiences a blueshift of about 2meV before the TE laser threshold is reached, at which point it levels off (i.e., its slope decreases), and across the threshold the blue-shift is continuous, remaining significantly below that of the photon laser but tracking closely the ideal BCS state.
+In comparison, with Coulomb interactions turned off, we obtain photon lasing near the cavity frequency similar to the observed photon lasing.

-With the theory reproducing quantitatively the spectral properties measured in the experiment, we furthermore use the theory to examine the reciprocal-space carrier distribution functions $f(k)$ and the electron-hole interband polarization $|P(k)|$, which characterize the microscopic mechanism of the lasing transition.
-As shown in Fig.\ \ref{r955-fk.fig}, both $f(k)$ and $|P(k)|$ of the polariton laser are qualitatively similar to those of an ideal BCS state but different from those of a photon laser.
+With the theory reproducing the spectral properties measured in the experiment, we furthermore use the theory to examine the reciprocal-space carrier distribution functions $f(k)$ and the electron-hole interband polarization $|P(k)|$, which characterize the microscopic mechanism of the lasing transition.
+As shown in Fig.~\ref{r955-fk.fig}, both $f(k)$ and $|P(k)|$ of the polariton laser are qualitatively similar to those of an ideal BCS state but different from those of a photon laser.

-As seen in Fig.\ \ref{r955-fk.fig}a, $f(k)$ of both the ideal BCS state and the polariton laser saturate at values close to 0.5, while $f(k)$ of the photon laser approaches unity above threshold.
+As seen in Fig.~\ref{r955-fk.fig}(a), $f(k)$ of both the ideal BCS state and the polariton laser saturate only slightly above 0.5 (the minimum value required for fermionic gain), for example the value of the red solid line close to $k=0$ is approximately 0.51, and in additional calculations using the unscreened HF approximation (not shown), the corresponding value is about 0.56, while $f(k)$ of the photon laser approaches unity above threshold.
 Sharp kinetic holes can develop in the distribution functions of the photon laser, shown here with a small dephasing of 0.15 meV for clarity, but not in the polariton laser or the ideal BCS state.
-These results for the polariton laser and the BCS state are largely insensitive to the value of the dephasing.
+These results for the polariton laser and the ideal BCS state are largely insensitive to the value of the dephasing.